The basics¶

 The below example shows the many different keyword arguments accepted by

-can be used to succinctly and
+format, and demonstrates how format can be used to succinctly and

 efficiently customize your plots.